VIKL Logo

 Immediate availability

 Tensions don't schedule themselves.
 They hit at 5pm on a Tuesday, between meetings.
 The manager needs help now — not in 15 days at their next session.
-AI is there when the need is there.
+AI is there when the need is there, between two appointments with their coach.

 Absence of judgment

-Paradoxically, some managers open up more easily to an AI than to a human.
+Paradoxically, some managers open up more easily to an AI than to a human for a first attempt at making sense of things.
 No fear of being judged, no worry it'll "go up the chain," no shame in admitting they don't know how to handle a situation.
-This psychological safety frees honest reflection.
+This psychological safety frees honest reflection — and often sets up a richer exchange with the coach.

 Personalization at scale

-A human coach adapts to their coachee, but through their own lens.
-A well-designed AI can systematically adapt its approach to the manager's behavioral profile (DISC, for example), their company culture, and even the profile of the team member involved in the tension.
+A human coach adapts to their coachee through their own lens.
+A well-designed AI can, in parallel, systematically adapt its approach to the manager's behavioral profile (DISC, for example), their company culture, and even the profile of the team member involved in the tension.

 The real question: replacement or complementarity?